benmccann/xero-java-client/README.md

     XeroClient client = new XeroClient(pemReader, consumerKey, consumerSecret);
     client.getInvoices();

+## Advantages

+* This library and all dependencies are available in the Maven Central Repository
+* Work with standard Java classes like List<Invoice> and Date instead of ArrayOfInvoice and JAXBElement<GregorianCalendar>
+* Easily extensible - protected, non-final client

 ## Not yet supported

 Pull requests will be accepted for any not yet supported features.
 Changes to existing methods will be more likely to be accepted if a test is added.
 All fields in the XeroClient are protected to make it easy to extend in your own code without needing to update this client.